SwInDaMix/gcc/Embedded GCC/EtaOscilloscope/readme.md

 # Custom firmware for toy oscilloscope DS203
 This is one of my pretty ambitious large project using C++ on Cortex-M3 microcontroller.
-It's purpose to build a graphical, windows-like, with user friendly interface and more convenient control.
+It's purpose to build a graphical, windows-like user friendly interface and more convenient control.

 Currently more part of the planned UI features is ready: